indrabasak/indrabasak.github.io/_posts/2018-04-12-making-sense-of-blockchain.md

 network.
 The result includes the key used for linking the new transaction.
 Once the other nodes see the result, they add the new entry to their own ledgers after verifying the entry.
 Any tampering of the entry will be rejected.
-This way a consensus is created among different nodes about the new ledger entry.
+This way a consensus is reached among different nodes about the new ledger entry.
 Other miners find no incentive in wasting computational resources in recreating the key of this verified transaction.
 The miners now wait for the next unvalidated transaction and a chance to win digital coins.